 Wells Fargo senior analyst Aaron Raker’s take is: “Shares of Nutanix traded up 20 per cent (post close) following what we would consider positive F1Q20 (Oct ’19) results w/ total revenue at $314.8m, 2 per cent above our $308.8m estimate.”

 Dheeraj Pandey, chairman and CEO of Nutanix, issued a quote: “Our solid Q1 performance, particularly in the Americas, gives us confidence that we have the right formula… We have also seen momentum in key areas of our business, including the transition to subscription and an improved 28 per cent attach rate of new products onto our core HCI platform.”

 Revenues and growth

 Q1 Fy220 revenues were $314.8m compared to $313.3m a year ago.
 Net loss jumped from $94.3m to $229.3m.
 Nutanix attributed this third quarter in a row of little or no growth to “revenue compression” caused by the switch to subscription billing.

 Nutanix gained 780 new customers in the quarter, taking the total to 14,960.
-There were a record of 66 deals worth more than $1 million, with nine deals worth more than $3m.
+There were 66 deals worth more than $1 million, a record, with nine deals worth more than $3m.